GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

     this effect by selecting a scale *factor* that, in effect, temporarily increases the effective dots-per-unit by *factor*, rasterizes the frame, then downsamples the image by the same factor at the end.
 The larger the *factor*, the smoother the transitions.
-Because processing time increases with *factor* we suggest you try values in the 2-5 range [no downsampling].
+Because processing time increases with *factor* we suggest you try values in the 2-5 range.
+Note that images can also suffer from quantizing when the original data have much higher resolution than your final frame pixel dimensions.
+The **-W** option may then be used to smooth the result to avoid aliasing [no downsampling].

 .. _-cores: